gdarko/digital-license-manager/readme.txt

 == Changelog ==

+= 1.4.2 =
+*Release Date - 18 Feb 2023*

+* Fix for PHP wranings caused by the new activations table revamp reported <a href="https://github.com/gdarko/digital-license-manager/issues/20">here</a>
+* Various improvements to the source code for flexibility
+* Minor improvements for the License Service

 = 1.4.1 =
 *Release Date - 13 Feb 2023*

-* Hotfix for Product Edit page issue in the License Manager tab, conditionals were not working.
+* Hotfix for Product Edit page issue in the License Manager tab, conditionals were not working

 = 1.4.0 =
 *Release Date - 13 Feb 2023*